nativve

 A post shared by Moors for the Future (@moorsforthefuture)

-His video was a visual explainer of how wildfires can spread underground.
-Manny also demonstrated why stamping a fire out overground doesn’t mean it’s really gone.
-This Reel was almost instantly successful, reaching millions of organic views in just a couple of days.
-This was the highest reaching and engaged post of the year for Manny–and what was even more impressive was that it didn’t have a paid media budget behind it at this point.
+His video explained how wildfires can spread underground, with Manny demonstrating why stamping a fire out doesn’t mean it’s really gone.
+The Reel was an instant success, reaching millions of organic views in just a couple of days.
+Even for Manny this was good.
+It was his highest-reaching and most engaged post of the year, attracting over 210k likes and more than a thousand positive comments.

 View this post on Instagram